David Campion

 3. Sources and Citations:

 Since this is an essay based on historical research, you must use footnotes.
 Do not use endnotes or parenthetic citations.
 You must also include a full bibliography at the end of the essay with primary and secondary sources listed separately.
 In your footnotes you should provide a full citation when you first refer to a source and then an abbreviated citation for every subsequent reference to that source.
 There are several different styles of footnoting and you may choose whichever one you want, but be consistent.
 You must account for all your sources, even quotations from one author embedded in the writing of another.
-If you have any questions about proper citation practices please speak with the instructor or consult the College's Academic Integrity Policy and The Chicago Manual of Style (17th Edition) for further guidance.
+If you have any questions about proper citation practices please speak with the instructor or consult the College's Academic Integrity Policy and Kate L. Turabian, A Manual for Writers of Research Papers, Theses and Dissertations (9th edition) or The Chicago Manual of Style (17th edition) for further guidance.

 For primary sources you should consult the Watzek Library History Research Guide.